 Together with my beautiful ring, I received a certificate from the Gemological Institute of America (GIA) authenticating the cut and grade of the diamond.

 Meanwhile, Yuji had been busily designing his own wedding band.
-Yuji wanted something that was both unique, as well as masculine.
+Yuji wanted something that was unique as well as masculine.
 He chanced upon a seashore meets Gaelic pattern and requested a heavy-set ring in white gold with the pattern engraved on the outside.

 This design was a little harder for Bryan to create, as the pattern was so intricate.
 Getting the thickness and size right was just as delicate a process, and Yuji met with Bryan several times to try on prototypes, measure his finger and review 3D renderings.

-But, the wait was worth it and in the end, Yuji had a beautifully crafted ring!
+But, the wait was worth it and in the end, Yuji had a wonderfully crafted ring.
 For my wedding ring, I opted for a plain white-gold band.
 Here are our wedding bands together!

 If you are considering a custom piece of jewellery, I would highly recommend Draco Diamonds.
 They are expert in their craft and do more than just engagement rings.
-Most importantly, their customer care is excellent.
-Bryan was always super responsive to our questions on WhatsApp and he often travelled to meet us at our home or work for fittings.
+Most importantly, their customer service is second to none.
+Bryan was always super responsive to our questions via WhatsApp and he often travelled to meet us at our home or work for fittings.
 The final rings were also gorgeous!

 Geylang East Avenue 3